gear-foundation/whitepaper-gear.exe/docs/glossary.md

 A software application that runs on a blockchain or decentralized network. dApps are powered by smart contracts and provide users with transparent and trustless interactions without relying on centralized servers.

-### Executor

-A decentralized node within the Vara.eth network responsible for executing Wasm programs.
-Executors retrieve programs, perform computations, and generate signed results, ensuring the network's reliability and scalability.

 ### Executable Balance

 A dedicated balance maintained by a Gear program to cover execution costs.
-Each time the program processes a message, a portion of this balance is consumed and later distributed to Executors and stakers.
+Each time the program processes a message, a portion of this balance is consumed and later distributed to validators and stakers.
 If the Executable Balance reaches zero, the program becomes inactive until replenished.

 ### Finality